Constructible reality condition of pseudo entropy via pseudo-Hermiticity: General form of transition matrix

-If the eigenvalues of $X_A$ and $X_{\bar A}$ are positive, one could show $0<\tr[(X_{A(\bar{A})})^n]<1$.
-Therefore, Theorem \ref{theor3} provides a method to generate transition matrix $X$, for which the pseudo R\'enyi entropy of $X_{A(\bar A)}$ is positive.
-Note that the above condition is only sufficient to have pseudo R\'enyi entropy been positive.
-In Appendix \ref{nonpositveexample} we show an example of finite dimension. $\eta_{A(\bar A)}$ are neither positive nor negative, but the pseudo R\'enyi entropy is positive for integers $n\ge 2$. \end{remark}
+Since $X$ has unit trace, one can show $0<\tr[(X_{A(\bar{A})})^n]\leq1$.
+Then Corollary \ref{corol4} provides an approach to generate transition matrix $X$, such that the pseudo R\'enyi entropies of $X_{A(\bar A)}$ are non-negative.
+The above condition is sufficient to have non-negative pseudo R\'enyi entropy.
+In Appendix \ref{nonpositveexample}, we show an example of a finite dimension. $\eta_{A(\bar A)}$ are neither positive nor negative, the pseudo R\'enyi entropy is positive for integers $n\ge 2$. \end{remark}